Schema (psychology): Modification

 Assimilation is the reuse of schemata to fit the new information.
 For example, when a person sees an unfamiliar dog, they will probably just integrate it into their dog schema.
-However, if the dog behaves strangely, and in ways that doesn't seem dog-like, there will be an accommodation as a new schema is formed for that particular dog.
+However, if the dog behaves strangely, and in ways that does not seem dog-like, there will be an accommodation as a new schema is formed for that particular dog.
 With accommodation and assimilation comes the idea of equilibrium.
 Piaget describes equilibrium as a state of cognition that is balanced when schema are capable of explaining what it sees and perceives.
-When information is new and cannot fit into a pervious existing schema, disequilibrium can happen.
+When information is new and cannot fit into a previous existing schema, disequilibrium can happen.
 When disequilibrium happens, it means the person is frustrated and will try to restore the coherence of his or her cognitive structures through accommodation.
 If the new information is taken then assimilation of the new information will proceed until they find that they must make a new adjustment to it later down the road, but for now the person remains at equilibrium again.
 The process of equilibration is when people move from the equilibrium phase to the disequilibrium phase and back into equilibrium.

 In view of this, a person's new schemata may be an expansion of the schemata into a subtype.
 This allows for the information to be incorporated into existing beliefs without contradicting them.
 An example in social psychology would be the combination of a person's beliefs about women and their beliefs about business.
 If women are not generally perceived to be in business, but the person meets a woman who is, a new subtype of businesswoman may be created, and the information perceived will be incorporated into this subtype.
 Activation of either woman or business schema may then make further available the schema of "businesswoman".
 This also allows for previous beliefs about women or those in business to persist.
 Rather than modifying the schemata related to women or to business persons, the subtype is its own category.